RUSA Allocations FAQs

 It does not meet the mission of your organization and is a misuse of student fees.
 Information regarding non-fundable events can be found on our guidelines.

-8. Why can’t we request funding for the involvement fair or Rutgers Day?
+8. Can we request funding for the involvement fair or Rutgers Day?

 9. What are common non-fundable items?

 T-shirts, and giveaways including; prizes, plaques, trophies, flowers for honorariums, etc. are non-fundable items.
-The purchase of these items cannot be funded because student fee money cannot fund gifts as per the RUSA Allocations guidelines.
+The purchase of these items cannot be funded because student fee money cannot fund gifts as per the RUSA Allocations funding guidelines.
 However, student organizations can use their generated revenue to purchase such items.

 10. Who is the Allocations Board?